 Additionally, I often pay for a freelance photographer to capture the trip so that I can take in the experience which allows me to write a more useful story for my readers when I return.
 It also lets me appear in the photos and still have time to post on Facebook, Instagram, Twitter and Snapchat.

-How far in advance for you schedule your content?
+How far in advance do bloggers schedule content?

 Due to my busy travel schedule and limited office hours (I only have childcare 4 hours a day), I work about 10-25 days ahead of schedule.
 About 3 weeks before the blog post goes live, I will photograph it during one of my bi-monthly photoshoots.
 Then, about one to two weeks before the post date, I write the blog post and schedule it.
 It’s very rare that I will write a blog post that will go live within a one week period.
 For example, at the time I’m writing this post, it won’t go live for 10 days.
 This afternoon I will write two more blog posts that won’t go live for two weeks.

-How long did it take you to get to where you are today?
+How long does it take bloggers to get where you are today?

 My first blog post, went live in June 2010.
 For the first two and a half years, the only people reading my website were my close friends and my mom.
 In fact, I didn’t receive my first $100 check for advertising until I had been blogging for almost three years.
 I repeat: I didn’t earn a single cent on this website for three years.